 A number of supporting warships were damaged by E-Boat action, mines and air attack.
 Some were sunk strategically as breakwater aids, although others retired for repair.

 On 24th June Destroyers HMS Eskimo and HMCS Haida attacked and sank U-971 off Ushant.
 In typical and successful joint tactics, this action was supported by a Wellington Bomber of 311 Squadron which operated out of Talbenny in South Wales and Beaulieu in Hampshire.

 On 25th June Cruiser HMS Glasgow in action bombarding Cherbourg was badly damaged from shore batteries and out of action for the rest of the war.

 Cruiser, HMS Arethusa, was damaged by a mine whilst at anchor off the Normandy coast.
 This incident occurred just nine days after HM King George V1 had been on board for his historic visit to the Normandy beachheads.
-His Majesty has also been aboard HMS Scylla on 16th June; that ship then being badly damaged by a mine on the 23rd.
+His Majesty has also been aboard HMS Scylla on 16th June; that ship went on to be badly damaged by a mine on the 23rd.

 The Prime Minister, Winston Churchill, had beaten the King to Normandy by his own journey on the fast K Class Destroyer, HMS Kelvin.
 This took place on 13th June.